HandsomeJeff/NTUOSS-DjangoWorkshop/README.md

 According to the good folks at [django](https://docs.djangoproject.com/en/dev/ref/django-admin/#django-admin-runserver):
 ```
 DO NOT USE THIS SERVER IN A PRODUCTION SETTING.
-It has not gone through security audits or performance tests.
+It has not gone through security audits or
+performance tests.
 (And that’s how it’s gonna stay.
-We’re in the business of making Web frameworks, not Web servers, so improving this server to be able to handle a production environment is outside the scope of Django.)
+We’re in the business of making Web
+frameworks, not Web servers, so improving this server to be able to handle a production
+environment is outside the scope of Django.)
 ```
 Good luck!

 ## Acknowledgements

 Thanks, django!

 Thanks, [NTU Open Source Society](https://github.com/ntuoss)!

-Thanks, Linux!
+Thanks, Linux Mint!